craftercms/docs/source/getting-started/your-first-project/templated.rst

 |

 To edit metadata in the page, click on the three dots next to the page url at the toolbar at the top, then select **Edit**.
 This will open a form (see below) where you can edit the page content.
-To see other ways of editing page content, see :ref:`editing-page`.
+To see other ways of editing page content, see :ref:`editing-a-page`.

 .. image:: /_static/images/first-project/first-project-editing-content.webp
    :width: 65 %